December 2020 Cinema Podcast

 With cinema alive and well at Watershed, Mark and Tara share the films they are looking forward to in November.
 There are two films from Cronenbergs – a new restoration of the notorious Crash from David Cronenberg and Possessor from son Brandon Cronenberg.
 Crash was much attacked at the time, much to author J.G.
 Ballard's surprise as the novel was published 23 years earlier, even leading to statements in the UK parliament at the time and a life long ban from being shown in the London borough of Westminster.
 Mark and Tara retell the impact of this extraordinary 'depraved' sci-fi film at the time it was initially released and look forward to seeing it again on the big screen.
 Possessor shows that son Brendan has not chosen to break the Cronenberg mould too much – a near future sci-fi horror thriller that really gets under the skin – but he does so in his own distinctive way, offering a great chance to compare and contrast directorial visions.

 They then discuss debut feature Relic – a story of three generations of women haunted by their expectations of each other and the eldest's developing dementia.
 A beautifully explored allegorical, female directed horror film; and wonder whether in future years this recent period will be remembered as the era when female directors in horror came into their own.

 Tara and Mark then offer up some absurdity from distinctive Swedish director Roy Andersson, but are left divided.
 Is About Endlessnesss a masterful, Hopperesque painterly world of impeccable detail that reflects on the profound absurdity of life?
 Or an overly controlled, somewhat tedious, endless film that doesn't live up to the previous film outings from Roy Andersson?
 Only you can decide.

 With a few final recommendations from Mark and Tara for must sees, that's all for this month.

-You can also listen to this podcast directly as an mp3.
+You can also subscribe to the podcast as an RSS feed.